 In addition, organizations that provide information to investors on corporate governance and related matters have developed ratings processes for evaluating companies on their approach to ESG matters.
 Unfavorable ESG ratings could lead to increased negative investor sentiment toward us and could impact our access to and costs of capital.
-Additionally, to the extent ESG matters negatively impact our reputation, we may not be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our be able to compete as effectively to recruit or retain employees, which may adversely impact our begin able to compete as effectively to recruit or retain employees, which may adversely impact our business.
-Increased focus by stakeholders, regulators and others on ESG related matters which may require substantial management time and expense to address and could negatively impact community sentiment regarding the applicable project or delay expected development timelines.
+Additionally, to the extent ESG matters negatively impact our reputation, we may not be able to compete as effectively to recruit or retain employees, which may adversely impact our business.
+Increased focus by stakeholders, regulators and others on ESG related matters may result in increased permitting requirements and delays in the future.
+Additionally, we may become subject to misinformation campaigns related to ESG and other matters which may require substantial management time and expense to address and could negatively impact community sentiment regarding the applicable project or delay expected development timelines.